GriffinCanCode/ArtificialOS/README.md

 - `SandboxManager` → permission checks and denials
 - `ProcessManager` → creation/termination with resource stats
 - `TimeoutExecutor` → timeout events with retry counts

-And I'll say it — this is genuinely better than most production systems.
-Linux added observability piecemeal over decades (ftrace, then perf, then eBPF).
-Fuchsia has structured tracing but bolted it on later.
-I had the luxury of designing it in from the start, and that architectural decision cascades through everything.

 ---